vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 ## Step 4: Generate an access token

-The Kubeapps dashboard will prompt you to provide a access token before allowing you to make any changes to the Kubernetes cluster.
+The Kubeapps dashboard will prompt you to provide an access token before allowing you to make any changes to the Kubernetes cluster.
 For the purpose of this guide you will generate a super-user access token using the commands listed below.
 Refer to the [Access Control in Kubeapps](https://github.com/kubeapps/kubeapps/blob/master/docs/user/access-control.md) document to learn about specifying access privileges for users of the dashboard.

 ![Kubeapps Login](images/kubeapps-login.png)